MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/trial-syntex.md

 ## Monthly usage limits for free offering

-The following table shows the units of service and capacity limits you can use at no charge for each month during the offering period.
+You'll get a limited amount of usage for free each month during the offering period.
+The following table shows the units of service and capacity limits you can use at no charge for each month.

 |Service  |Unit  |Maximum monthly usage at no charge  |
 |---------|---------|---------|